 - Water: Regular watering is essential for the new grass to establish itself.
 Consider using a soaker hose or sprinkler system to make watering easier.

-In some regions, spring can also be a good time to overseed a lawn.
-However, it’s important to wait until after the last frost date in your area to avoid any damage to the new grass seedlings.
+Spring is a good time to overseed a lawn in some regions.
+Wait until after the last frost date to avoid damage to new grass seedlings.

 There are a few key things you can do in preparation for overseeding or reseeding your lawn.
 Once you’ve prepared the area, it’s time to choose your seed.